 Introduction to Digital Animation

-You will be introduced to the traditional principles of animation.
-Learning skills with 2D animation software you will create a short animation on a specified theme whilst learning the different processes involved in the production of a short animation.
+You will be introduced to the traditional principles of animation and develop your skills with 2D animation software.
+You will create a short animation on a specified theme, which will build your understanding of the animation production process.

 3D Computer Animation